Bob Servant

 Bob Servant Independent, renamed Bob Servant, is a British television sitcom written and created by Neil Forsyth.
-The first series of six episodes was broadcast in 2013 on BBC4 and repeated on BBC2 Scotland, starring Brian Cox in the titular role and Jonathan Watson in the role of Frank.
+The first series of six episodes was broadcast in 2013 on BBC Four and repeated on BBC Two Scotland, starring Brian Cox in the title role and Jonathan Watson in the role of Frank.
 The show is set in Broughty Ferry, a suburb of Dundee.
-The second series, renamed Bob Servant, was broadcast in 2014 on BBC1 Scotland and 2015 on BBC4.
+The second series, renamed Bob Servant, was broadcast in 2014 on BBC One Scotland and in 2015 on BBC Four.

 Plot

 When Broughty Ferry’s MP is decapitated in a car crash, the resulting by-election receives an unlikely candidate.
 Local cheeseburger tycoon Bob Servant (Brian Cox) launches an eccentric campaign, managed by hapless right-hand man Frank (Jonathan Watson).
 Over the series, Bob and Frank battle with slick English candidate Nick Edwards (Rufus Jones) and his wife (Pollyanna McIntosh) for the votes of a bewildered Broughty Ferry public.
 The series also sees appearances by Derek Riddell as a local minister, Greg McHugh as a radio DJ, Shirley Henderson as a failed love interest for Bob, Alex Norton as Bob’s childhood nemesis and Sanjeev Kohli as a leather jacket salesman.

 The second series of the show revolves around Bob and Frank’s lives in Broughty Ferry post-election.
 They restart their historical burger van business only for a wedge to be driven between them when Frank starts a romantic relationship with his swimming instructor Dorothy (Anita Vettesse).
 Bob faces further struggles with his doomed romantic pursuit of Council official Megan (Daniela Nardini) and ongoing issues with nemesis Hendo (Alex Norton).